Dominic Noonan: Criminal activities

 The Noonan family first rose to notoriety in the Manchester gang scene after the murder of Anthony "White Tony" Johnson, the leader of the Cheetham Hill Gang, who was gunned down in 1991.

 On 9 August 2011, during the 2011 England riots, Noonan was caught on film talking to looters in Manchester city centre.

 On 27 October 2012, Noonan was charged under his adopted name by Greater Manchester Police in connection with the alleged rape and false imprisonment of a fifteen-year-old boy in Manchester.
 He was recalled to prison because the charges amounted to a breach of the conditions of his release on an earlier unrelated matter.
 The charges were dropped in October 2013, at which point he was still being held in custody.
 The Crown Prosecution Service said that "This has not been an easy decision, balancing the rights and expectations of the complainant and the need to ensure a fair trial.
 In all the circumstances, we cannot continue with the prosecution..."

 In early 2016, Noonan was sentenced to 11 years in prison after being convicted of arson, blackmail and perverting the course of justice.

 In May 2018 he was convicted of 13 historic sex offences against under-aged males and was given a further 11-year sentence to begin after the completion of his current sentence.

 In 2014, his son Stephen Warburton – known as Bugsy Noonan – was imprisoned for 38 months after bragging of his part in a £250,000 car-ringing conspiracy.

+In late October 2025, Lattlay-Fottfoy was unexpectedly released from prison on licence after serving a total of seven years of his consecutive sentences.
+His early release attracted local media attention and public scrutiny, given the prior judicial directive that his 2018 sentence for historic sexual offences run consecutively to his 2016 convictions.
+Following his release, he remains subject to strict Multi-Agency Public Protection Arrangements (MAPPA) and lifelong sex offender registration conditions.